 - IXS Dagger Leg Protector

-Check out our recommendations of MTB Kneepads.
-See if one of them fits your criteria and give it a go!
+Check out our recommendations of the top rated MTB Kneepads and comparison table to see if one of them fits your criteria and give it a go!

 Back in the day, it was only really downhill racers who wore kneepads.
 The clunky plastic knee and shin guards offered good protection but were neither ventilated, nor flexible enough for trail riding.